Alcohol Is Good for Your Heart -- Most of the Time

 The study's findings are particularly interesting because the researchers separated drinkers into categories that are typically lumped together in these kinds of studies.
 "Non-drinkers" often include people who have never drank, as well as those who quit drinking (who may have been heavy drinkers in the past, and so may have a higher risk of heart problems).
 This may have inflated the risk of non-drinkers; in some cases, grouping people this way might make drinking alcohol look better for the heart than it actually is.

+it occurs to me to wonder if the researchers are certain it is the alcohol in the wine, or some other factor in the wine.

+That's possible.
+But I suspect it has more to do with lower stress; either a bit of alcohol helps people relax, or people who have a drink or two were less wound up in the first place.
+It could well be the latter - many teetotalers I know are weird about other things in their life as well.

 Absolutely wrong: it did differentiate!
-(Score:3)
+(Score:5, Informative)

 So is this another study that doesn't differentiate between 'never drink' and people who drank so much that they had to quit for health reasons and thus 'no longer drink'?